petrusjt/piml-chrome-extension/README.md

 ## Note

+### Warning

+This extension can't load javascript, so for javascript you still have to use the python script in the above mentioned repository.

+###
 The HTMLNode and HTMLTree classes are ports of the classes found in [htmltree.py file in the above mentioned repository](https://github.com/petrusjt/piml/blob/main/htmltree.py).